mateusmattos1/mateusmattos1/README.md

 <br />

 <p align="left">
   :computer: In development, starting in the programming area.
 I'm 19 years old.
 Tecnico em Informática p/ Internet Integrado to High School by the Federal Institute of Espírito Santo - IFES CAMPUS SERRA.
 The desired course in higher education is Analysis and Systems Development.
-My wish is to work with back end and data. now i'm focusing on Java, C# and Python.
+My wish is to work with systems and/or data. now i'm focusing on Java, C# and Python.

 </p>